Francesca Borrelli Johnson had a passion for the environment, for cleaning streams in Baltimore County and working to help the world around her.

-The building is not furnished, but Boyle said she is looking to add laboratory benches, cabinets and seats - with the possibility of wheeled benches that would allow staffers to turn the room into a large, open space.
+The building is not furnished, but Boyle said she is looking to add laboratory benches, cabinets and seats - with the possibility of wheeled benches that would enable staffers to turn the room into a large, open space.

 Other interior decorations include 10 framed photographs - all of wetlands plants and animals at Hashawha - taken and donated by McDaniel College mathematics professor Robert Boner.

-The Borrellis have invited those who donated money or provided services to a private function on Saturday.
+The Borrellis have invited those who donated money or provided services to a private function Saturday.
 The event will include a groundbreaking for the next phase in the project - a greenhouse that will be connected to the classroom.